 Setting Up Two-Factor Authentication

-Passcode challenge systems are probably the easiest two-factor authentication systems to use.
-In these systems, you provide the security system with a reliable communication method when you set up your account (either an email address or phone number that is different from the login credentials for the system).
-Once you’ve entered your secure password, the system sends a message via your alternative communication method containing a one-time-use passcode.
-The passcode is generally a simple string of numbers, but it is only available for a short period of time, making compromise by a malicious user very difficult.
+Passcode challenge systems are the simplest two-factor authentication method to use.
+When setting up your account for the two-factor security, you give the security system a reliable means of contact (either an email address or phone number that is different from the login credentials for the system).
+The system sends a message via your alternate communication method with a one-time-use passcode once you've entered your password.
+The passcode is typically just a brief string of numbers, but because it is only accessible for a limited time, it is exceedingly difficult for a malevolent user to guess it.

 Two-Factor Authentication at Liquid Web

-Don’t wait!
-Enable two-factor authentication for all your important systems today.
+Act quickly and set up the two-factor authentication for your important systems today.

 Keep up to date with the latest Hosting news.